JuliaPOMDP/DeepQLearning.jl/README.md

 [![codecov.io](http://codecov.io/github/MaximeBouton/DeepQLearning.jl/coverage.svg?branch=master)](http://codecov.io/github/MaximeBouton/DeepQLearning.jl?branch=master)

-Implementation of the DeepQLearning algorithm in Julia using TensorFlow.jl and POMDPs.jl.
+This package provides an implementation of the Deep Q learning algorithm for solving MDPs.
+For more information see https://arxiv.org/pdf/1312.5602.pdf.
-This package provide an implementation of the Deep Q learning algorithm.
-For more information see https://arxiv.org/pdf/1312.5602.pdf
+It uses POMDPs.jl and TensorFlow.jl

 It supports the following innovations:
 - Target network